Topics on this page:

 Welcome to Medicare Webinar

-SHIBA Volunteer Qualifications and Roles
+SHIBA Volunteer Qualifications & Roles

 SHIBA volunteers work to empower, educate, and assist Medicare-eligible people, their families, and caregivers through objective outreach, counseling, and training to make informed health insurance decisions that optimize access to care and benefits, and to detect and avoid Medicare fraud.
 As a SHIBA volunteer, you’ll have the option to perform a role that fits your goals, aptitudes, and interests.
 Read on for more on what it takes to be a successful SHIBA volunteer!